PhiloTFarnsworth/APrettyHuGOinWebsite/content/diatribes/media/index.md

 draft: false
 ---

-aside:
-    header: "Easy to read?"
-    content: "Padding, Font size and good contrast are the key."

 {{< quote author="Dr. Richard Kimble" cite="Seeking the One Armed Man" year="1963" >}}
 I didn't kill my wife!
 Also something about web design!
 {{</ quote >}}